JuliaWeb/Hyperscript.jl/README.md

 # Hyperscript

-Hyperscript is a Julia package for writing HTML, SVG, and CSS expressions using native Julia syntax.
+Hyperscript is a package for writing HTML, SVG, and CSS using native Julia syntax.

 When using this library you automatically get:

 * A concise DSL for writing HTML, SVG, and CSS.
 * Flexible ways to combine DOM pieces together into larger components.
 * Safe and automatic HTML-escaping.
-* Validation to catch common mistakes early.
+* Validation for a few common mistakes.
 * Lightweight and optional support for scoped CSS.
 * A simple and optional system for CSS unit arithmetic.